 Ian Rowbotham joined Sempervirens Fund in 2016 as the Land Stewardship Project Associate.
 He holds an M.S. in Earth Systems from Stanford University, with a focus on sustainable resource use.
 Before coming to Sempervirens Fund, he conducted research on the effects of climate change on forests of the Sierra Nevada and the movement and physiology of white sharks and bluefin tuna.

 email@example.com, (650) 949-1453 x215

 Lauren D. Chavez joined Sempervirens Fund in June 2017 as Project Manager for the new entrance to Castle Rock State Park.
 She holds a BA in Urban Studies and MS in Civil & Environmental Engineering from Stanford University, with a focus on sustainable communities, green buildings, and construction management.
 Lauren previously worked in residential construction and served as inaugural managing director for We Players, launching and establishing the Bay Area site-integrated theatre troupe as an arts and education nonprofit.
 She works as a healer and nature awareness and rites of passage mentor, and is an active member of The Episcopal Church of St. John the Evangelist in San Francisco.

 firstname.lastname@example.org, (650) 949-1453 x210

-Holly Grench joined Sempervirens Fund in 2017 as the Development Associate.
+Holly Grench joined Sempervirens Fund in 2017 as a Development Associate and assumed the role of Donor Relations Coordinator in 2018.
 She holds a B.A. in American Studies from Stanford University with a focus on nature and the environment in American culture.
 She grew up attending summer camp in the Bay Area where she first backpacked the Skyline-to-the-Sea Trail and fell in love with California’s redwoods.